castor-data-binding/castor-jdo/src/site/markdown/support/support.md

 ## Introduction

-Castor is an open-source product.
-This means that the source code is available at no charge and may be obtained from [github](http://github.com/castor-data-binding using git.
+Castor JDO is an open-source product.
+This means that the source code is available at no charge and may be obtained from [Github](http://github.com/castor-data-binding/castor-jdo) using git.

-Since castor is freely available, including the source code, there is no guaranteed level of support available.
+Since Castor JDO is freely available, including the source code, there is no guaranteed level of support available.
 The online [documentation](#Documentation) is the best place to start.
 If you have trouble or have more advanced questions not available in the